 What is a deviated nasal septum and what are enlarged turbinates?

 A deviated septum is when the cartilage or bone that makes up the nasal septum is off to one side or even to both sides.
 Enlargement of the inferior turbinates (turbinate hypertrophy) is caused by physical trauma to the turbinates from inhaled irritants or from internal swelling from allergies.
 Conditions like these will restrict breathing, stimulate snoring, and may lead to sleep apnea or sinus infections.
-Nasal swelling can be treated with over-the-counter or prescription nasal sprays and oral medication.
+Nasal swelling can be treated with environmental controls, over-the-counter or prescription nasal sprays and oral medication.